Brittany American Cemetery and Memorial: Memorial Chapel

 The Memorial Chapel consists of an antechamber and tower, museum room and chancel.
 Typical of the ecclesiastical architecture of the region, it is Romanesque in design.

 The exterior of the memorial is constructed of local La Pyrie granite.
 At its east end is a sculpture group.
 "Youth Triumphing Over Evil" designed by Lee Lawrie of Easton, Maryland and executed in Chauvigny limestone from the Poitiers region by Jean Juge of Paris.

 Carved in its granite base is the inscription:

 Over the entrance door is a sculpture group, also designed by Lee Lawrie and executed by Jean Juge, consisting of an eagle, shield, stars, laurel and arrows representing the Great Seal of the United States; the shield is flanked by two floating angels representing victory.
 The one to the left of the observer, wearing the Columbian cap, is in mourning.
 She holds in her right hand the laurel of the brave, and in her left hand the palm of sacrifice.
 The figure to the right is a triumphant Victory, clothed in mail and wearing a helmet.
 Her right hand holds a sword, her left hand a trumpet.

 Below the sculpture over the tympanum is the inscription:

 Burial area

 There are 4,410 American military personnel buried in the cemetery.
 Their 4,408 headstones are set in 16 fan-shaped plots, curving from the central mall.
 The dead came from every state in the Union, the District of Columbia and Canada.
 Ninety-five of the headstones mark graves of "unknowns;" two of these graves contain the remains of two Unknowns that could not be separated.
 In twenty instances, two brothers are buried side by side.

-Among those buried in the cemetery are two Medal of Honor recipients, Sergeant Sherwood H. Hallman (1913–1944) and Private Ernest W. Prussman (1921–1944).
-Film actor and infantry Lieutenant Richard Fiske (born Thomas Potts (1915–1944)) is buried there too.

 At the far (east) end of the mall is a rectangular stone cenotaph of LaPyrie granite designed by Lee Lawrie and executed by the French sculptor, Augustine Beggi.
 Carved upon it are a torch and laurel wreath in bas-relief and the words: